by Freddy J. Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 - “Many smart and prosperous women didn’t want diamond engagement rings.”

-As Dahr explains, De Beers hired adman Gerald M. Lauck of the agency N.W.
+The article is based on a longer exposé on diamonds and De Beers by The Atlantic.
+As the story goes, De Beers hired adman Gerald M. Lauck of the agency N.W.
 Ayer to create value and demand where there was very little.
-In 1938, Lauck launched a brilliant integrated marketing campaign (back then, it was all just considered advertising) that even exploited the British Royal Family to hype diamonds.
+In 1938, Lauck launched a brilliant integrated marketing campaign (back then, it was all just considered advertising) that featured influencers, including the British Royal Family.
 Did it work?

 You know the answer.

 In the midst of the Great Depression, diamond sales surged 55%.
-(And as Dahr notes, not because diamonds are a good investment – they’re actually quite the opposite.)
+(And as the story notes, not because diamonds are a good investment – they’re actually quite the opposite.)

 Since then, diamonds have become a fixture of American culture…